 - (6) The Company applied on December 7, 2020 for suspension from appropriation of labor pension reserve.
 The Company has been approved for suspension from appropriation starting from fiscal year 2021. - 2.
 (1) The Company has a retirement policy with a defined pension contribution plan regulated in accordance with the "Labor Pension Act" for the employees of Taiwan nationality since July 1, 2005.
 The Company has established a defined contribution pension plan (the "New Plan") under the "Labor Pension Act" covering all regular employees.
 Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to an employee's individual pension account at the Bureau of Labor Insurance.
-The payment of pension benefits is based on an employee's individual pension fund account and the cumulative profit in such account, and employees can choose to receive such pension benefits monthly or in one lump sum. - (2) Pharmaports, LLC follows the retirement insurance system in the US and has an internal policy determining the allocation of pensions.
-Every month, a certain percentage of the local employees' salary is allocated to the pension fund. - (3) The pension costs under the defined contribution pension plans of the Group for the 2021 and 2020 were NT\$9,856 and NT\$9,102, respectively.
+The payment of pension benefits is based on an employee's individual pension fund account and the cumulative profit in such account, and employees can choose to receive such pension benefits monthly or in one lump sum. - (2) The pension costs under the defined contribution pension plans of the Company for the years ended December 31, 2021 and 2020 were NT\$9,639 and NT\$8,850, respectively.